 Then, go to an eligible store — including Walmart, Target and many major grocery chains and drugstores — and purchase the item.
 After you have done so, take a picture of the receipt and you will be credited.

-Once you have earned at least $5, you can ask iBotta to put cash in your PayPal account.
+Once you have earned at least $20, you can ask iBotta to put cash in your PayPal or Venmo account.
+You can also cash out via a gift card.
 This app takes couponing to the next level!

 2. Checkout 51.
 Similar to iBotta, this app/website presents grocery cash-back offers — updated every Thursday — that you can redeem for cash back after purchasing the item and uploading your receipt.

 However, unlike iBotta, you can shop at any store to redeem the offer.
 And you do not have to fill out surveys, watch videos or perform any other action.